 On Gender misquotes the leading verse on which it relies for this claim, 1 Peter 2:7, though, quoting it as “The stone that the builders rejected has become the very head of the cornerstone.”

 I found no recognized translation or credentialed scholar translating 1 Peter 2:7 as On Gender quotes it, to include “head of the cornerstone.”

-The verse says instead “… kephalen gonias,” meaning, word-for-word, “head of corner or angle,” normally translated as “head of corner” or “cornerstone” (not “head of cornerstone” or “head cornerstone”).
+The Bible in that verse says instead “… kephalen gonias,” meaning, word-for-word, “head of corner or angle,” normally translated as “head of corner” or “cornerstone” (not “head of cornerstone” or “head cornerstone”).
 That is, “head of corner” means “cornerstone” (or similar term).

 Just Some Examples

 These four examples are just some of the analytical problems found in just one of On Gender’s arguments relative to scripture (male headship).
 As mentioned at the outset, material weaknesses are found at multiple key points of the book’s arguments on scripture.

 Not Recommended for Scholars, Ministers, or Church Members